vaadin/platform/scripts/generator/templates/template-release-notes.md

 Here are the highlighted new and improved features in Vaadin 14.
 To see the full list of bug fixes and improvements, check Included Projects and Change Log.

+### npm support
+Using Bower for frontend dependencies is currently discouraged (by the author), and npm has become the defacto standard.
+In Vaadin 14 npm is used as the front-end package manager.
+Bower (compatibility mode) and WebJars are still fully supported in Vaadin 14.
+Using npm is the recommended mode in Vaadin 14.

 ### Framework
 - Support for npm and ES6 modules
 - Support for Polymer 3 templates